On this last episode, we look back on 23 years of joyous, difficult and always informative conversation.

-For years, THE mark of success for a struggling author was landing a publisher and getting an advance.
-Today, though traditional publishing houses still drive much of the book industry, their hold on power is under threat — ie., Book-selling powerhouse Amazon.com now works directly with authors and publishes books; self-publishing has grown easier and gained some respectability; and Print-on-Demand will soon be in your neighborhood.
-So what’s the role and future of the publishing establishment?
-And what do shifts within the industry mean for readers and writers alike.
+For years, the mark of success for a struggling author was landing a publisher and an advance.
+Today, though traditional publishing houses still drive much of the book industry, their hold on power is under threat.
+Book-selling powerhouse Amazon.com now works directly with authors and publishes books; self-publishing is easier and more widely respected; and print-on-demand is gaining ground.
+So how is the role of publishers changing?
+Kojo explores what shifts within the industry mean for readers and writers alike.

 - Madeline McIntosh President of Sales, Operations and Digital, Random House